 CAP 3154: Global Skills Capstone (3 credit hours)

+This is a first-half spring 2022 course and will be part of students' spring 2022 semester course load.
 Students will be enrolled into the course by Study Abroad Center staff.

 Students will study the Latin American business environment, including the current state of affairs in the Dominican Republic and historical context of the country in the global economy.
 A discussion of the colonial occupancy, the struggles for independence of the country, American / Dominican foreign relations, and more will be covered.
 Students will learn how to conduct business in the Latin American region as well as cultural important aspects of Dominican life.